 There are many possible causes of gastroenteritis in dogs.
 They range from simple dietary indiscretion to serious diseases.
 You should always consult your vet when your dog shows signs of illness so they can determine the cause.

 Be ready to provide information about your dog’s diet, any medical conditions, symptoms, information about their vomit and feces, and anything else your vet might ask about further in relation to your dog’s health.
 This will help them find the underlying condition responsible for your dog’s medical issues.

 Here are several possible causes of gastroenteritis in dogs:

 - Dietary indiscretion

 - Bacterial, viral, or parasitic infection of the gastrointestinal tract (including stomach flu)

 - Infections in other areas of the body (pneumonia, urinary tract infection, meningitis, etc.)

 - Thyroid disease

 Treatments for gastroenteritis in dogs vary widely depending on the underlying cause of the inflammation or irritation of the stomach and intestines.
 In the case of dietary indiscretion, your vet may recommend withholding food for 24 to 48 hours.

-Some conditions, such as Addison’s disease or thyroid disorders require long-term treatment and monitoring.
+Some conditions, such as Addison’s disease or thyroid disorders, require long-term treatment and monitoring.
 Cancer may require chemotherapy or surgery.
-After forming a proper diagnosis, your veterinarian can then recommend the correct course of treatment.
+After forming a proper diagnosis, your vet can then recommend the correct course of treatment.